 Anchor ads are not supported on this page.

-From quaint VW bugs to contentious Plymouth Prowlers, retromania has taken hold in the automotive world over the last couple decades, with varying degrees of aesthetic, economic and practical success.
+Retromania has taken hold in the automotive world over the last couple of decades, from quaint VW bugs to contentious Plymouth Prowlers, with varying degrees of aesthetic, economic, and practical success.
 Vintage-looking but recently produced Mustangs and T-Birds cruise the boulevards of America, sporting styling cues from the 1950s and 1960s.
-However, they have donned all the modern amenities that have—in the pursuit of making our lives simpler and easier—made it more complex.
+However, vintage 4×4 models have also seen a resurgence.
+They have donned all the modern amenities that have—in the pursuit of making our lives simpler and easier—made it more complex.
 These have also made the experience of piloting an automobile less engaging and more boring.
-GPS, auto start and stop, collision avoidance and lane-departure warnings are all things that have transformed driving from a visceral, captivating recreational activity into a mind-numbing daily chore.
+GPS, auto start and stop, collision avoidance, and lane-departure warnings are all things that have transformed driving from a visceral, captivating recreational activity into a mind-numbing daily chore.

 The Vintage 4×4 Lifestyle

-Perhaps as a bit of a deliverance from this trend, retro-styling has inspired the SUV world as well.
-This happened first and pretty successfully with the Toyota FJ Cruiser.
+As a deliverance from this trend, retro-styling has also inspired the SUV world.
+This happened first and successfully with the Toyota FJ Cruiser.
 And now, after the disappointing demise of that modern FJ and the even more disappointing reemergence of the venerable “Blazer” nametag slapped on a minivan-like anemic box of flimsy tin with little more than a hamster wheel under the hood, it appears that the reemergence of real SUVs—with real bodies on frame trucks, beefed-up unibodies truly geared toward off-road driving and styling true to the roots of the breed—may be at hand.

 Advertisement - Continue Reading Below